dk/Net-Eboks/README.md

 	- xorg-server
 * Close the installer.
 Install other modules not provided by cygwin:
 	- Enter cygwin command line by running `cygwin.bat` from the `C:/Cygwin64` or where you have it installed.
-	- From there, run `cpan`.
+	- Type `cpan`.
 Let it configure itself, press Enter if it asks questions.
 	- Type `force install Gtk3::WebKit`
 	- Type `install Net::Eboks`.
 Press Enter on all questions
 	- Type `exit`